by TAG Coordinator | Sep 29, 2021

 by TAG Coordinator | May 25, 2021

 Shekar Dattatri was initially a volunteer at the Madras Snake Park in 1976 and soon after, started visiting Sri Lanka where his father was on a four-year assignment with the UN.
-While backpacking around the country, he became interested in sea turtles (four different...
+While backpacking around the country, he became interested in sea turtles which visited...

 by TAG Coordinator | Apr 10, 2021

-Preston Ahimaz started out as a volunteer in the Madras Snake Park, and was one of Romulus Whitaker’s recruits.
+Preston Ahimaz started out as a volunteer in the Madras Snake Park and was one of Romulus Whitaker’s recruits.
 Despite having a degree in commerce, he decided to pursue wildlife as a career and was the first coordinator of the WWF office in Chennai, starting with a...

 Recent Comments